sdiehl/wiwinwlh/tutorial.md

 ```

 As of 7.10.2 we can use the new -XDeriveAnyClass to automatically derive
-instances of FromJSON and TOJSON without the need for standalone instance
+instances of FromJSON and ToJSON without the need for standalone instance
 declarations.
 These are implemented entirely in terms of the default methods
 which use Generics under the hood.